Roakz/myCitySubscription/contribute.md

 Pull requests are the best way to propose changes to the codebase (we use Github Flow).
 I actively welcome your pull requests:

 - Fork the repo and create your branch from master.
+- Pull before pushing to ensure the latest updates are in your pull request.
 - If you've added code that should be tested, add tests.
 - If you've changed APIs, update the documentation.
 - Ensure the test suite passes.